Dehiwala-Mount Lavinia: Etymology

 There are many stories about the history of this area.
 One of those is Diya Wala which means a dip or hole filled with water.
-In past this area consists full of ponds, lakes thus it became known as Diyawala (an area filled with water) and later on it became Dehiwala.
-Another story in this name regard is that this area has many trees of lime or a forest of lime trees and people call it Dehiwala.
-It is told that king of Kotte filled all his lime requirements from this area.
+In the past this area was full of ponds and lakes; thus it became known as Diyawala (an area filled with water) and later on it became Dehiwala.
+Another story in regard to this name is that this area has many lime trees or a forest of lime trees and people called it Dehiwala.
+It is said that the king of Kotte filled all his lime requirements from this area.

 History

 Before colonisation of the maritime region by the Portuguese, the area covered by the present DMMC was part of the Kingdom of Kotte.
 It comprised a number of villages such as Pepiliyana Nedimala, Attidiya and Kalubowila, while Ratmalana and areas south of Dehiwala were together one large expanse of marshland, and scarcely populated.

 Portuguese era

 During the Portuguese occupation, the Kingdom of Kotte was ruled by king Don Juan Dharmapala, and it encompassed the above-mentioned villages.
 Early records also indicate that in the year 1510 AD the village of “Galkissa” is mentioned and named after the rocky mound (Lihiniyagala) protruding into the Bay.
 Fascinating tales are woven round this rock and the village “Galkissa”.
 The Dutch invaders called the mound “the pregnant wench”.